mvolkmann/blog/src/alpine.md

 The minified Alpine library for version 3.13.5, which is the latest as of January 2024, is only 14.9 KB.

-To use this, add the following `script` tag:
+To use this, add the following `script` tag.
+The `defer` attribute is required.

 ```html
 <script